Fiction

 Prime Video / April 8

 One of Prime Video's most celebrated series says goodbye to its followers.
-In this fifth and final season, the world is dominated by the superhero Patriot and his egomaniacal whims that may resonate especially in this current era of the United States.
-For her part, Annie is trying to organize a resistance movement with the help of the Supers, humans artificially created with extraordinary powers.
+In this fifth and final season, the world is dominated by the superhero Patriot and his egomaniacal whims, which may resonate especially in the current era of the United States.
+For her part, Annie is trying to organize a resistance movement with the help of the Supers, artificially created humans with extraordinary powers.
 Everything is heading towards a definitive confrontation.

 'Hacks'